 For everything else, you’ll have to either wait until summer or negotiate with the neighbors.
 You smoke?
 Exit the hotel, enter the first building on the right, climb to the last floor (aka the second floor), find a certain door on the left, etc. There are no cigarettes officially for sale on the island.

 Yet being stuck in the Solovki gave us a chance, between two bottles of vodka, to participate in three essential events of the insular life: the mass, the disco, and the ice fishing contest.
 As you can imagine, participants don’t necessarily overlap.

 The evening mass in the dark, candle-lit Holy Transfiguration Cathedral inside the quiet monastery, surrounded with praying monks repeating the same incantations over and over, is an amazingly atmospheric experience.
-There’s a service every day and anyone can attend, we just hadn’t have a chance to fit it into our original schedule.
+There’s a service every day and anyone can attend, we just hadn’t the time to fit it into our original schedule.